LinyiGuo96/leetcode/202109/0921-sql-262+LC curated sql 70.md

 **Note**

+- This problem only output a number in the end.
 - `if(condition, do-when-true, do-when-false)` one line if statement in sql
 - `null` means no value. `is null` and `is not null` are usually used as a `where` condition.